learn-academy-2020-bravo/javascript/README.md

-# Intro to JavaScript Work Space
+# Week 1: Intro to JavaScript
+## Bravo Cohort Work Space

 Create a new file that is named for the topic you are working on and the names of your teammates.
 This naming convention will help facilitate navigation and clearly communicate intent.